 - the private or confidential procedure of arbitration (i.e., no disclosure of case documents);

-- the ease of enforcing an arbitral award in the relevant jurisdictions;
+- the ease of enforcing an arbitral award in the relevant jurisdictions;35

-- the greater control over proceedings including the speed; and
+- the greater control over proceedings, including their speed; and

 - the ability to conduct arbitration proceedings in English (as opposed to Japanese, which is required for Japanese court proceedings).

 Foreign investment regulations may also be an issue in cross-border transactions.
-Recently, there has been a major amendment to the FEFTA in 2020.
-While Japan has long required foreign investors to make a notification and undergo screening prior to investments in designated business sectors, the amendment expanded the scope of covered transactions.
-For the past several years, the Japanese government has tightened its review of foreign direct investments, and this tendency will continue following the amendment to the FEFTA.
+There was a major amendment to the Foreign Exchange and Foreign Trade Act (FEFTA) in 2020.
+While Japan has long required foreign investors to make a notification and undergo screening prior to investments in designated business sectors, the amendment has expanded the scope of covered transactions.
+For the past few years, the government has tightened its review of foreign direct investments, and this tendency will continue following the amendment to the FEFTA.

 Year in review

-Over the past couple of years, there have been a few lower court decisions based on the framework of the JCOM decision, which have added a little more colour to the factors that constitute a 'generally accepted fair process'.35 In this regard, the newly published METI guidelines (the Fair M&A Guidelines) are gradually changing the practice of public M&A transactions, especially in conflicted transactions such as management buyouts and acquisitions of controlled companies by controlling shareholders.
-The METI guidelines will affect the court's determination once shareholders bring claims in connections with these transactions involving listed subsidiaries.
+Over the past couple of years, there have been a few lower court decisions based on the framework of the JCOM decision that have added a little more colour to the factors that constitute a generally accepted fair process.36 In this regard, the newly published METI guidelines (the Fair M&A Guidelines) are gradually changing the practice of public M&A transactions, especially in conflicted transactions such as management buyouts and acquisitions of controlled companies by controlling shareholders.
+The METI guidelines will affect the court's determination once shareholders bring claims in connection with these transactions involving listed subsidiaries.

 Outlook and conclusions

-Although there have been few high-profile court cases pending over M&A disputes that occurred due to covid-19, the turmoil and uncertainty created by the covid-19 pandemic may lead to new developments in the law and practice of M&A litigation in Japan.
+While the uncertainty caused by the outbreak of covid-19 still remains, Japanese companies have again started making investments, and the Japanese M&A market has gradually become more active since the latter half of 2020.
+With respect to M&A litigations, there have been a number of disputes relating to attempts by buyers to delay or terminate pending M&A transactions on grounds related to covid-19.
+Although there have been few high-profile court cases pending over M&A disputes that have occurred due to covid-19, the turmoil and uncertainty created by the covid-19 pandemic may lead to new developments in the law and practice of M&A litigation in Japan.

-1 Ryo Chikasawa is a corporate partner at Mori Hamada & Matsumoto.
+1 Ryo Chikasawa is a partner and Tomoaki Kutami is a senior associate at Mori Hamada & Matsumoto.

 4 Article 847 of the Companies Act.